Adyem/ctoc-cobol-transpiler/docs/cobol_dialect_requirements.md

 - **Arithmetic:** ADD, SUBTRACT, MULTIPLY, DIVIDE, COMPUTE, and simple MOVE statements are assumed to behave per ANSI-85 with integer operands.
 Floating-point and packed decimal arithmetic are not required for the current corpus.
-- **Copybooks:** Simple `COPY copybook-name.` directives (without `REPLACING`) are supported as long as the copybook's data items are registered with the driver so declared lengths and immutability flags propagate into semantic analysis.
+- **Copybooks:** Simple `COPY copybook-name.` directives, optionally followed by `REPLACING` clauses that perform text substitutions (including `LEADING` / `TRAILING` and `WORD` replacements with single `OF` qualifiers), are supported as long as the copybook's data items are registered with the driver so declared lengths and immutability flags propagate into semantic analysis.

 ## Runtime & Formatting Expectations